 Somehow we managed to get past a stage of rejection, and what may have been a painful experience for several designers, to a new one, where adoption was occurring organically.

 I had long done my part by this stage, Origin began a life of it’s own.

 What’s next for Origin?

-Origin has successfully been adopted, and re-branded which is fantastic news (it's not called Origin any more).
-The UX team have put their stamp on it and fully own it, moving the system forward.
+Origin has successfully been adopted, and re-branded to NBUX, the UX team have put their stamp on it and taken ownership, moving the system forward.

-Thanks to Chris Byrne for giving me some of his work to include Fig 17.
+Big thanks to Chris Byrne for being awesome and allowing me to include some of his work Fig. 17-18.